luckybilly/Gloading/README.md

 Lightweight: aar is less than 6KB, just 170 code lines and 104 comment lines within only 1 java file.

-Design as Adapter pattern,with good compatibility: it is well compatible: most third-party LoadingViews can be used as Gloading views in the Adapter
+Design as Adapter pattern,with good compatibility: most third-party LoadingViews can be used as Gloading views in the Adapter

 ## Demo